 The Earliest Inhabitants

-West coast native society emphasized the material wealth of each chief and his tribe, displayed to others during special events called “potlatches.”
-The potlatch ceremonies marked important moments in tribal society, such as marriages, puberty celebrations, deaths, or totem-pole raisings.
+The potlatch ceremonies were held to mark important moments in tribal society, such as deaths, marriages, puberty celebrations, and totem-pole raisings.
 The wealth of a tribe became obvious when the chief gave away enormous quantities of gifts to his guests—the nobler the guest, the better the gift.
-The potlatch exchange was accompanied by much feasting, speech-making, dancing, and entertainment, all of which could last many days.
+The potlatch exchange was accompanied by dancing, entertainment, feasting, and speech-making, all of which could last many days.
 Stories performed by hosts garbed in elaborate costumes and masks educated, entertained, and affirmed each clan’s historical continuity.

 © Andrew Hempstead, from Moon Western Canada, 3rd Edition